GE Renewable Energy · UX Design & Systems

 Before building anything, I needed to understand what we actually had.

-I started by auditing our existing Sketch libraries — reviewing every page, modal, menu, and interaction element across our current products.
+I started by auditing the existing Sketch libraries — reviewing every page, modal, menu, and interaction element across current products.
 What I found confirmed the problem: dozens of inconsistent button styles, misused font weights, one-off icons with no documentation, and redundant naming conventions that meant the same thing in different ways depending on which team created them.

 Annotated UI components from existing GE products, surfacing questions about purpose, behavior, and visual logic that had never been formally documented.
 These became the foundation for cross-team alignment conversations.